Home

 2/15/21 – Long time, no update!
 The Greene lab is thrilled to welcome Alison Marsh to the group as a 1st-year graduate student!
 Alison will be working on phosphorus redox biology.

 6/12/20 – The lab reopens partially at 15% capacity per city and university guidelines.
-Stay safe everyone, wear your mask!
+Stay safe everyone, and wear your mask!

 5/15/20 – Juan Carlos Caceres Vergara, a 1st-year BMSE student, has joined the group!
 Welcome Juan Carlos!

 3/30/20 – Brandon begins teaching CHEM 259 – Bioenergetics.
 The course is meant to illustrate the connection between energy transduction and the design principles of living organisms.
-Class goes digital to protect students and the community from COVID spread.
+Class goes digital to protect students and the community from COVID-19 spread.

 12/13/19 – 1st-year chemistry graduate students Clara Bailey, Mary Lerner, and Ethan Ward join the group!
-Welcome Clara, Mary and Ethan!
+Welcome Clara, Mary, and Ethan!

 7/1/19 – The Greene Lab opens in Chemistry 1142 in the Department of Chemistry and Biochemistry at UCSB!